palday/MixedModelsMakie.jl/docs/src/api.md

 The methods for `qqnorm` and `qqplot` are implemented using [Makie recipes](https://makie.juliaplots.org/v0.15.0/recipes.html).
 In other words, these are convenience wrappers for calling the relevant plotting methods on `residuals(model)`.

 Specify the type of line on the QQ plots with the `qqline` keyword-argument.
 The default for `qqnorm` is `:fitrobust`, which delivers an R-style line connecting the first and third quartiles.
 The default for `qqplot` is `:identity`, which plots the line with slope = 1 and intercept = 0.
-The final possiblity is `:fit`, which plots the line of best fit (i.e. regressing the quantiles of the residuals onto the quantiles of the reference distribution).
+The final possibility is `:fit`, which plots the line of best fit (i.e. regressing the quantiles of the residuals onto the quantiles of the reference distribution).

 The reference distribution for `qqnorm` is the standard normal, which differs from [the behavior in previous versions of Makie](https://github.com/JuliaPlots/Makie.jl/pull/1277).